Nebulanomi/aks-training/README.md

 8) Create the *ServiceProviderClass* object mapped to the managed identity:

-   - Open the *k8s-secretprovider-mi.yaml* in the Code editor (Secrets folder) and update  *keyvaultName* with the name of the vault you created, and *tenantId* with your tenant ID (run *az account list* for getting tenant ID and subscription ID).
+   - Open the *k8s-secretprovider-mi.yaml* in the Code editor (Secrets folder).
+   - Update  *keyvaultName* with the name of the vault you created, and *tenantId* with your tenant ID (run *az account list* for getting tenant ID and subscription ID).
    - Delete the ServiceProvider object if it already exists and recreate.

    ``` bash